 #2 – You Must Restrict Calories To Lose Weight

 How much and how fast you want to lose weight is up to you.
-A healthy approach is take your TDEE and minus 20% – this will be your daily calorie budget for 4-8 weeks.
-It’s a fairly aggressive approach, so I would keep to 20% deficit as your max to prevent health/hormone impacts and not getting depressed with the process.
-For example, if the calculator suggests a TDEE of 2,000 calories, you would aim to consume 1,600 calories daily.
+A healthy approach is take your TDEE and minus 20-25% – this will be your daily calorie budget for 4-8 weeks.
+It’s a mildly aggressive approach, so I would keep to 25% deficit as your max to prevent health/hormone impacts and not getting depressed with the process.
+For example, if the calculator suggests a TDEE of 2,000 calories, you would aim to consume 1,500-1,600 calories daily.

 A comment on Starving yourself Lean: Doing so is not a long-term strategy, as it’s unenjoyable, extremely aggressive, and over the long-term will be detrimental to health.
 That said, There is no harm in throwing in the odd week of very-low calorie consumption, as long as this is considered a infrequent kickstart.
 Sticking to a 20-25% deficit is a more reliable, achievable and enjoyable long-term strategy.